dnewbie25/dani-camp/meme-generator/README.md

 * Randomly select images from a pre-loaded library
 * Real-time updates to the display
 * Simple and intuitive user interface

-## Getting started

-1. Clone the repository to your local machine
-2. Install dependencies using `npm install`
-3. Start the application using `npm start`
-4. Open your web browser and navigate to `http://localhost:3000` to use the Meme Generator

-Note: This is a basic README file, and you may want to add more details such as screenshots, installation instructions, and contribution guidelines depending on your project's needs.